-In The Brightonian, 9.64% of Patients had Pressure Ulcers
+In The Brightonian, 9.18% of Patients had Pressure Ulcers

 Minimizes Serious Falls

-In The Brightonian, 3.1% of Patients had Serious Falls
+In The Brightonian, 3.11% of Patients had Serious Falls

 Minimizes Urinary Tract Infections

-In The Brightonian, 2.09% of Patients had UTIs
+In The Brightonian, 2.03% of Patients had UTIs

 Appropriately Uses Anti-Psychotic Medication

-In The Brightonian, 11.62% of Patients use Anti-Psychotic Medication
+In The Brightonian, 12.22% of Patients use Anti-Psychotic Medication

 Appropriately Uses Anti-Anxiety Medication

-In The Brightonian, 13.11% of Patients use Anti-Anxiety Medication
+In The Brightonian, 13.51% of Patients use Anti-Anxiety Medication

 Managing Depression Among Residents

-In The Brightonian, 13.02% of Patients
+In The Brightonian, 13.75% of Patients

 Appropriate Vaccine Usage

-In The Brightonian, 92.45% of Patients
+In The Brightonian, 90.38% of Patients

 Residents Maintain Autonomy

-In The Brightonian, 14.69% Percentage of Patients
+In The Brightonian, 15.3% Percentage of Patients

 Ability to Keep Residents Mobile

-In The Brightonian, 18.9% Percentage of Residents
+In The Brightonian, 14.12% Percentage of Residents

 Short-term Care: Rehospitalizations

-In The Brightonian, 18.9 Percentage of Residents Rehospitalized
+In The Brightonian, 14.12 Percentage of Residents Rehospitalized

 Short-term Care: ER Visits

-In The Brightonian, 8.78 Percentage of Patients
+In The Brightonian, 9.74 Percentage of Patients

-This tells you the number of emergency room visits per thousand days of short-term care.
-There is typically a correlation between keeping patients out of the emergency room and the quality of rehabilitation.
+This metric measures the number of emergency room visits per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement